zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 128] (#msdiv128) {#msdiv128 .ref .msdiv} (18-8)

 [APZ 128.1] (#apz128 .1) {#apz128 .1 .ref .apz} "With creatures in the four direction
-No action will be made.” is one of the Buddha's mythical heart (ii) on that soil A direction spans and inhabits.
+No action will be made." is one of the Buddha's mythical heart (ii) on that soil A direction spans and inhabits.
 Also the second direction, the third direction, the fourth direction And the people who have dispersed all the world in all the world, and under the top.
 Maithritic heart with no hated heart.The turf dwells.
 Kind